-At Masabi we supplying fare collection services to over 20 bus agencies around the globe, from operators with a few buses to large multimodal cities.
+At Masabi we supplying fare collection services to over 70 bus agencies around the globe, from operators with a few buses to large cities.

 In the past, bus agencies and operators either gave you old fashioned paper tickets, magnetic tickets or smartcards.
 This meant that they needed complex infrastructure to facilitate the payment and validate the ticket, as well as to distribute the pieces of plastic or paper that allowed riders to travel.
 The future of ticketing turns this approach around and tries to remove both expensive single purpose infrastructure and the need to issue a piece of paper or plastic, saving agencies money.
 This is the approach we call BYOT (Bring Your Own Ticket).

 Masabi’s 7 step ‘Mobile First’ approach to fare collection moves agencies to a BYOT set up, enabling organisations to save money and revolutionise the passenger experience.
 The process starts with mobile ticketing, which can be live in a few weeks, and progresses to Account Based Ticketing using a mobile phone, smartcard or contactless bank card and enabling Mobility as a Service.